 For a start, take a look at the more than five million Australian’s who live under a roof which carries solar panels.
 The figure in itself is telling a story.
 These five million Australians – more than a fifth of the population – are aware that their government has been bought by the mining and fossil fuel industry, so as individual Australians they react by taking action on their own, regardless of federal policy and its anti-renewables legislation.

-Australians on the ground have already had a fair taste of what the rising levels of carbon in the atmosphere means – with death and destruction of farm land, goods and houses from flooding, draughts, forest fires, record high temperatures, hurricanes.
+Australians on the ground have already had a fair taste of what the rising levels of carbon in the atmosphere means – with death and destruction of farm land, goods and houses from flooding, droughts, forest fires, record high temperatures, hurricanes.
 Australians have seen the photos and the infographs about the melting of glaciers and poles just like everyone else in the world.
 Australians are receiving the same warnings as everyone else about rising sea levels, a dying Great Barrier Reef, more extreme weather events, and so on.

 So most Australians are actually in disagreement with their own federal government about allowing “private” energy companies to flood the atmosphere with some extra carbon dioxide.